Trump says trade deal 'possible' with China's Xi, tariffs could be lower

 The United States is cracking down on companies that have used countries such as Vietnam and Cambodia as staging posts to ship goods from China to the United States without paying tariffs.

-Reporting by Susan Heavey, Tim Ahmann and Andrea Shalal in Washington; Writing by Makini Brice; Editing by Bill Trott, Simon Webb and James Dalgleish
+Reporting by Susan Heavey, Tim Ahmann and Andrea Shalal in Washington; Writing by David Lawder and Makini Brice; Editing by Bill Trott, Simon Webb, James Dalgleish and Jonathan Oatis